The process of PRC license renewal used to be complicated and time-consuming.

 - Personal info

-Once you’re in the Account Creation page, you’ll be asked to provide the following details:
+Once you’re on the Account Creation page, you’ll be asked to provide the following details:

 - First name